-Eligible Employee: is an employee who has been employed by the district for at least twelve (12) months and for 1250 hours of service during the twelve (12) month period immediately preceding the commencement of the leave.
-Full time, licensed teachers are considered to have met the 1250 hour requirement for eligibility.
+"Eligible Employee" is an employee who has:

+- 1. Been employed by the District for at least twelve (12) months, which are not required to be consecutive; and - 2.
+Performed at least 1250 hours of service during the twelve (12) month period immediately preceding the commencement of the leave.
+1